binerogroup/documentation/_sources/dns.rst.txt

 .. note::

-   To edit pointers for the domains origin (for instance an MX record), use the domain itself followed by a "." (dot) as subdomain.
+   To edit pointers for the domains origin (for example an MX record), use the domain itself followed by a "." (dot) as subdomain.

 OpenStack Horizon